 Many people dream of early retirement.
 The community of the FIRE movement or frugalists who simply or modestly want to live – implement this idea with some elaborate plans.

-What does FIRE mean?
+What does the FIRE movement mean?

-The abbreviation stands for “Financial Independence, Retire Early”.
+The FIRE movement abbreviation stands for “Financial Independence, Retire Early”.
 Transferred means: financial independence to retire early.
 The idea is not new, but it is currently finding more and more followers who share their experience on their own blogs, for example.

 How to achieve financial independence?